cavazosjoe/okta-blog/_source/_posts/2020-10-14-saml-database-authentication.md

 Much of the groundwork for the implementation of SAML 2.0 authentication used in this project was developed by [Vincenzo De Notaris](https://github.com/vdenotaris) and can be found in [this project on GitHub](https://github.com/vdenotaris/spring-boot-security-saml-sample).
 For this project, some changes have been made to support dual DB + SAML authentication and use Okta as the SAML IDP rather than SSOCircle.

-## Combining SAML, Okta and DB Auth in Spring Boot
+## SAML Authentication with Spring Boot

-### Why SAML?
-Why Okta?
+### The Benefits of SAML Authentication

 There are several benefits to using SAML to handle authentication for your application:

 - **Loose coupling between your application and your authentication mechanism** increases independence between the two, allowing for more rapid development/evolution of application logic with less risk of regression
-- **Shifts the responsibility of authentication**, which involves storing and retrieving sensitive user information, to the Identity Provider (e.g., Okta) which will almost always offer less risk since identity management **is** their business model
+- **Shifts the responsibility of authentication**, which involves storing and retrieving sensitive user information, to the Identity Provider (e.g., Okta) which almost always offers less risk since identity management **is** their business model
 - Allows for an **improved user experience** via Single Sign-On while navigating between multiple apps

 **Okta is a very well-established identity provider with robust features and a wealth of support.** Managing users, accounts, and permissions with Okta is simple and straightforward.
 Simultaneously, it is still flexible and extensible enough to support your application no matter how much it grows (even as it grows into several applications).
 And the friendly, growing community is available to answer any questions you may have!

-You will need to sign up for a **FREE** trial account at [okta.com/free-trial](https://www.okta.com/free-trial/) to complete this tutorial.
+You need to sign up for a **FREE** trial account at [okta.com/free-trial](https://www.okta.com/free-trial/) to complete this tutorial.

 Still, maybe to support legacy systems or because you have strange security requirements, you may need to allow users to authenticate using either SAML or database credentials.
 The process to combine SAML 2.0 with DB auth in Spring Boot is what we'll tackle here!